steinfletcher/t8/README.md

 ### Parameters

-A `parameter` is a variable defined at runtime that is made accessible to your Go template.
+A `parameter` is a variable set at runtime and is made accessible to your Go template.
 You can also define defaults

 ```hcl
 parameter "ProjectName" {